Skip to Content

 Over the river

 Kay Cee Gardens is a wide-open green space in Orangeville, filled with large trees, artistic touches, and perfect picnic spots.
 A wide, paved trail winds alongside Mill Creek and over a quaint covered bridge.
 You’ll also stroll past a collection of local artwork displayed on park benches and utility boxes.
-To learn more about the pieces, use the Driftscape app or our online digital guide.
+To learn more about the pieces, use our online digital guide.
 You can also extend your adventure by following the Central West Public Art Tour, a self-guided walking tour that stops in Kay Cee Gardens and introduces you to the diversity of Orangeville’s public art collection.
-Search "Central West" to find the tour in Driftscape or use the PDF version.
+Search "Central West" to find the tour in the digital guide or use the PDF version.

 West side strolls